oriondream/STM32F103C8T6-WeAct/README.md

 - Add button debouncing for cleaner interrupt handling

 ## License
-This software is provided AS-IS under STMicroelectronics license terms.
+This software is provided AS-IS.